Find Affordable College Courses

 Bachelor’s Degrees in General Special Education

 There are 450 colleges and univerities across the nation that offer a bachelor's degree in teaching students with disabilities.
-In recent years, the majority of the students getting degrees in this area were female, and 20% were from an underrepresented racial-ethnic group.
-Also, 0.4% of teaching students with disabilities graduates were international students.
+This degree is more popular with female students, and about 21% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 0.5% of teaching students with disabilities graduates were international students.

 Education Levels of Teaching Students with Disabilities Majors